xcape-io/RelayProp/PyRelayControl/README.md

 ![](https://github.com/xcape-io/RelayProp/blob/master/docs/screenshots/edit-relaunch.png?raw=true)

-The SSH command is set by default for a for regular <a href="https://xcape.io/public/documentation/en/room/ConfigureMQTTintheapplication.html#relaunch_raspberry_gui" target="_blank">Raspberry Pi *xcape.io* prop</a>:
+The SSH command is set by default for the <a href="https://github.com/xcape-io/RelayProp/tree/master/PiPyRelayProp#ssh-relaunch-command" target="_blank">PiPyRelayProp</a>, you may have to change the script path:

  ![](https://github.com/xcape-io/RelayProp/blob/master/docs/screenshots/edit-relaunch-command.png?raw=true)